D04: The Role of a Lietime

 WARDROBE: Hi, uh… just follow me this way.

-BAJANKLES: Oh, yeah, go that way.
+BAJANKLES: [megaphone] Oh, yeah, go that way.

-DERF: That's how it happens, ZapZop.
-Good luck.
-You're famous.
+DERF: That's how it happens, ZapZop!
+Good luck!
+You're famous!

-ZAPZOP: I don't want this.
+ZAPZOP: [in the distance] I don’t—I don't want this!

-BAJANKLES: Alright, you.
-Scruffy one.
-Scruffy guy.
+BAJANKLES: [megaphone] Alright, you.
+Scruffy one. [megaphone off] Scruffy guy.

 DERF: Yes?